BenGaumond/feathers-schema/README.md

 ```

-You can also define weather the property is intended to be
+You can also define weather the property is intended to be an array of items by
-an array of items or not, by wrapping the rest of the definition in an array:
+wrapping the rest of the definition in an array:
 ```js
 new Schema({
   property: [String]